 Note: Using the above three methods screw ends or staples will show which means cabinets with finished ends have to go through another process.

 4. Pocket screws – The biggest problem is aligning parts correctly.
-Like Confirmats to register and align parts you may want to consider using dowels.
+Like Confirmats, to register and align parts you may want to consider using dowels along with pocket screws.
 Bench assembly required here too.

 Note: All of the above methods use bench assembly and squaring cabinets for unskilled assemblers can be a problem.
 It’s also easy to rack cabinets.
 Either of these problems will cause loss of time all the way through the final installation.